goplot/goplot/README.md

   1. The core of Chia farming is basically file management operations, and Linux is the best general OS for filesystem management.
   2. Core bash tools already integrated into the Linux OS support most functions needed in a Chia farm.
-  3. Bash and bash scripts are highly accessible for tool comprehension and modification by both beginners and seasoned Linux experts.
+  3. Bash and bash scripts are highly accessible for both beginners and seasoned Linux experts.
-  4. Monitoring needs are best met using open source tools, supplemented with custom scripts to get the data into the data store.
+  4. Monitoring and visualization needs are best met using open source tools, supplemented with custom scripts to get the data.

 Uses